Expressways of Japan: Tolls

-National expressways are expensive to use, with the 325.5 km journey from Tokyo to Nagoya on the Tōmei Expressway costing ¥7,100 (roughly $70 or £50) in tolls for an ordinary car.
+National expressways are often tolled, with the 325.5 km journey from Tokyo to Nagoya on the Tōmei Expressway costing ¥7,100 in tolls for an ordinary car.
 According to the Japan Times, expressway tolls in Japan are three times as high as in France.

 With a few exceptions, tolls on national expressways are based on distance travelled.
 When entering the expressway, one collects a ticket, which can be inserted along with the fare into a machine or handed to an attendant upon exiting the expressway.
 There is also an Electronic Toll Collection (ETC) card system installed in many cars which automatically pays at the toll gate.
 As of 2001 toll fees consist of a 150 yen terminal charge plus a fee which depends on the distance travelled.
 The rate of this fee depends on the type of vehicle as shown in the following table.

 Tolls are always rounded to the nearest 10 yen and include consumption tax.
 If there are two or more possible routes from the entrance to the exit, the toll will be calculated based on the shortest (cheapest) route.

 Tolls collected from all routes are pooled into a single fund and are used to repay the entire network.
 It is expected that all national expressways in Japan will be fully repaid 45 years after privatization (2050).

 Some future national expressways are planned to be built according to the New Direct Control System, whereby national and local governments will absorb the burden for expressway construction and operate toll-free upon completion.